sigridmellemseter/lonewolf/docker/README.md

 2. Script to build the file???
 3. To open the container in VSCode do `CTRL+SHIFT+P` and search for `Remote-Containers: Reopen in Container`.
 The image should now start building.
-4. Once inside the container you can start by building the pipeline.
-Use `CTRL+SHIFT+B`, or enter colcon build (???)
+4. Once inside the container you can start by building the pipeline by using `colcon build`